icd2k3/riot-opt-types-mixin/README.md

 This mixin isn't really benefitial to small projects, but it can help while developing larger applications because it forces your tags to be very strictly define what inputs they expect from their parent tags, or application state (redux, flux, etc).

 ## Size
-Compressed this mixin clocks in at about 6kb <strong>BUT</strong>, really it is only benefitial for local development, so you could trim it out for deployment builds.
+Compressed this mixin clocks in at about 6kb <strong>BUT</strong>, really it is only benefitial for local development, so you can (and probably should) trim it out for deployment builds.
+(TODO: add documentation about how to do this...)

 ## Contributing
 Please contact me at icd2k3@gmail.com if you have any questions, suggestions, or issues.

-To develop locally, clone this repo and run `npm run start` to compile /src -> /lib and run `npm run test` to run the unit tests.
+To develop locally, clone this repo and run `npm run start` to compile /src -> /lib and run `npm run ` to run the unit s.

 ## Thanks
 Most of the functionality is a direct port of React's [PropTypes](https://github.com/facebook/react/blob/master/src/isomorphic/classic/types/ReactPropTypes.js).